Gruppe-Ausschussexterner-Programmierer/color-poll/README.txt

 In this example, we filterd the data by the attribute `age`, more specifically we selected every entry, where the `age` attibute is equal to 10.
 So far, so good.
 But it gets more complicated: First of all, `age` is only one of 27 attributes a form has.
-Since each one has its own name and chances are, you won't know all of them, there is a list of every attribute name at the END OF THIS FILE.
-(There will also be an image or a pdf file relating all of them to their respective question of the original poll sheet).
+Since each one has its own name and chances are, you won't know all of them, there is a list of every attribute name at the END OF THIS FILE linking them to their corresponding questions on the analog poll sheet.

 Futhermore, there's more comparison operators than `=`.
 All of the following, to be exact:
             =